No item(s) available in cart.

 OD 8"

-American Society of Mechanical Engineers (ASME) standards requires six curved blocks to cover the curvature range of 0.94 in. to 20 in.
+American Society of Mechanical Engineers (ASME) standards require six curved blocks to cover the curvature range of 0.94 in. to 20 in.
 (24 mm to 500 mm) in diameter.

 Standard Calibration Block OD